Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

-is a sequence of the (suitably normalized) mean-difference random vectors in $\R^p$.
+is a sequence of the normalized mean differences before and after $s$.
 Then $H_0$ is rejected if $\max_{1 \le s < n} \log(\Lambda_s)$ is larger than a critical value.
-In literature, $\{Z_n(s)\}_{s=1}^{n-1}$ are often called the {\it cumulative sum} (CUSUM) statistics \cite{csorgohorvath1997}.
-Note that the maximum log-likelihood ratio statistics in (\ref{eqn:max_likelihood_ratio}) require the knowledge or an estimate of the unknown covariance matrix $\Sigma$.
-In the high-dimensional setting where $p$ is larger (or even much larger) than $n$, estimation of $\Sigma$ itself becomes a challenging problem and the spectral norm consistency of $\Sigma$ (or the inverse $\Sigma^{-1}$) is possible under additional structural assumptions (such as sparsity) on the covariance matrix \cite{bickellevina2008a,bickellevina2008b,caizhangzhou2010a,caizhou2011a,chenxuwu2013a}.
-In practical applications, those restrictive assumptions can be easily violated such as in the problem of detecting structural breaks in financial data with latent factors \cite{BarigozziChoFryzlewicz2017}.
+In literature, $\{Z_n(s)\}_{s=1}^{n-1}$ are often called the {\it cumulative sum} (CUSUM) statistics \citep{csorgohorvath1997}.
+Note that the log-ratio statistics of the maximized likelihoods in (\ref{eqn:max_likelihood_ratio}) require the knowledge or an estimate of the unknown covariance matrix $\Sigma$.
+In the high-dimensional setting where $p$ is larger (or even much larger) than $n$, estimation of $\Sigma$ itself becomes a challenging problem.
+Spectral norm consistency of $\Sigma$ (or the inverse $\Sigma^{-1}$) is possible under additional structural assumptions (such as sparsity or low-rankness) on the covariance matrix \citep{bickellevina2008a,bickellevina2008b,caizhangzhou2010a,caizhou2011a,chenxuwu2013a,BarigozziChoFryzlewicz2017}, which may not hold in practical applications.
 In contrast, tests based on the CUSUM statistics in (\ref{eqn:cusum_mean_Rp}) do not involve $\Sigma$ and they are more robust to the misspecification on covariance structures.
 Therefore, this motivates us to study the problems of change point testing and estimation based on the high-dimensional CUSUM statistics.